jminjie/fourhands/README.md

 shared, it is limited to instruments which can output MIDI.

 ## Development
+For self hosting, after cloning the repo run `npm install` to install necessary packages.

-For self hosting, deploy with `node index.js debug`.
+Deploy with `node index.js debug`.
 This will serve the files needed for the page (index.html and js/) and also start the NodeJs server (index.js).